Warm and comfortable clothes.

-A valid passport is mandatory for Indian visitors, travelling between Nepal & Bhutan or from any other non-Indian sectors.
+A valid passport is mandatory for Indian visitors, traveling between Nepal & Bhutan or from any other non-Indian sectors.

-In case of unforeseen weather conditions or government restrictions, the activity may be cancelled and in such cases, you can reschedule your bookings.
+In case of unforeseen weather conditions or government restrictions, the activity may be canceled and in such cases, you can reschedule your bookings.
 However, no refund will be provided in any condition.

 30 days or more: 50% charge